This post was most recently updated on June 1st, 2021

 Greek and Turkish are actually the official languages of Cyprus.

-Not only those, but the people in Cyprus speaks a lot of other languages too.
+Not only those, but the people in Cyprus speak a lot of other languages too.

 Today in this article, we will discuss what languages are spoken in Cyprus.